Exove/payload-template/README.md

 # Payload CMS Starter Template

-This is a starter template for building web applications with Payload CMS and SQLite database, powered by Next.js 15 and React 19.
+This is a starter kit for building web applications with Payload CMS and PostgreSQL database, powered by Next.js.

 ## ✨ Features